Théo Pourchaire: 2021: Learning year and maiden Formula 2 victories

 Pourchaire drove for ART Grand Prix at the post-season Formula 2 test in December 2020, and in January 2021 it was announced that he would join the team for the 2021 Formula 2 Championship alongside then Alpine junior Christian Lundgaard.
 Looking towards his first full campaign of F2, Pourchaire stated that "[this] year will be tough, but it is going to be really important."

 At the season opener in Bahrain, Pourchaire initially qualified eleventh.
 However, when Jüri Vips was disqualified due to a technical irregularity, Pourchaire was promoted to tenth and would start on reverse pole in the first sprint.
 Luck would not strike him in the first race.
-After being overtaken by Liam Lawson at the start, Pourchaire retired from second place with a mechanical issue on lap 13.
-Pourchaire scored his first Formula 2 points by recovering to sixth in the second sprint, having started 19th.
+After being overtaken by Liam Lawson at the start, Pourchaire retired from second place with a mechanical issue on lap thirteen.
+Pourchaire scored his first Formula 2 points by recovering to sixth in the second sprint, having started nineteenth.
 In the feature race, Pourchaire drove a clean race to finish eighth.
 Pourchaire took his maiden and only F2 pole of the year in Monaco, breaking the record for the youngest F2 polesitter.

 He finished seventh and fourth in the sprint races.
 Pourchaire once again broke another record, winning the feature race by nearly three seconds from pole position.
 In doing so, he became the youngest driver ever to win a F2/GP2 race, usurping the record previously held by Lando Norris.
 Upon winning, Pourchaire admitted that "he cried on the radio" and it was "a dream come true".
 His win moved him into third place in the championship.

 Pourchaire qualified fourth and finished sprint race 1 in fifth, following passes on Ralph Boschung and Marcus Armstrong during the final few laps at Baku.
 He was involved in an incident with Boschung at the start, damaging his front wing whilst trying to overtake him.
 He managed to recover, only to finish just outside the points in ninth.
 Pourchaire broke and fractured his wrist on his left arm in a first-lap collision with Marcus Armstrong and Dan Ticktum during the feature race.
 Afterwards, Pourchaire called Ticktum an "idiot", who was handed a penalty during the race.
 Pourchaire was uncertain at first about driving at the next round in Silverstone but managed to recover before the round began.
 Pourchaire scored points in the first sprint and the feature race, finishing fifth and eighth respectively, despite suffering "a little bit of pain in his wrist" from Baku.